-Many folks write in asking for Symple to show correlations between symptoms and factors:
+Many folks ask when Symple will calculate and show correlations between symptoms and factors.

-We often confuse a correlation (a relationship) with a causation (a reason for something happening).
+We often confuse correlation (a relationship) with causation (a reason for something happening).

-For example, what if you take your meds every morning with a bowl of cereal and a shot of vodka?
-Which is to blame for that woozy head?
-If you only track "medications" against "woozy head," you will definitely see a correlation between the two and incorrectly blame medications.
-You will be in danger of "making a spurious correlation."
+For example, if you take your medications every morning with a shot of vodka, which is to blame for making you dizzy, the meds or the booze?
+If you only track "medications" against "dizziness," you'll see a correlation between the two.
+But are the medications to blame for making you dizzy?
+Probably not.